astravant/digital-garden-jekyll/_notes/daily-notes.md

 title: Daily Notes
 ---

 # December 16, 2020

+# December 16, 2020

+# December 16, 2020

+# December 18, 2020

+# December 17, 2020

+- Amazon's Satellite Internet Service Starts to Take Shape With Antenna Prototype
+	- Amazon gave an update on its own system: Project Kuiper.
+The e-commerce company is still a ways behind SpaceX’s own Starlink program, which is already serving beta customers in the northern US.
+However, Project Kuiper could make things more competitive.

+## Why are people still starving in an age of abundance?
+- Last year, according to the UN, 688 million people went hungry on a regular basis, up from 628.9 million in 2014.
+- In his 2019 book Food or War, the Australian journalist and author Julian Cribb describes the physical process of starvation in excruciating detail.
+- The body, he explains, devours itself in the hunt for sustenance, depleting energy levels and producing side effects like anemia and fluid build-up.
+- "In short, starvation is one of the most agonizing ways to die, both physically and mentally."

+## Europe and Big Tech
+	- 2 proposed bills are meant to regulate tech
+	- The Digital Services Act would require tech players that reach 10% of the EU’s population to “actively look for and mitigate risks” available on their platform.
+	- The Digital Markets Act would ban behavior by “gatekeeper” tech companies (such as forced bundling of services) and create obligations to smaller competitors (such as price transparency)
+	- Violator's can be hit with fines of 6% to 10% of annual worldwide revenue
+- Europe's Influence
+	- Countries in the European Union have a combined population of ~450m people and a GDP of ~$20T, right up there with China and the US.

+# December 16, 2020

 - In its bid to conquer every aspect of shopping, including where we buy our clothes, Amazon today launched a new program called “Made for You” that lets its US customers order a t-shirt made to their measurements.